Stability, Complexity and Data-Dependent Worst-Case Generalization Bounds: Technical Background

-Unfortunately, in the context of worst case generalization bounds (i.e., upper bounds on $G_S(\wcal_S)$), this assumption is not of much use as one needs to specify the stability of the entire set $\wcal_S$ and not just one parameter inside it.
-To address this issue, a first step was taken by \cite{foster2019hypothesis}, who introduced the following notion of hypothesis set stability. \begin{definition}[\cite{foster2019hypothesis}] A family $(\wcal_S)_{S\in\zcal^n}$ of data-dependent hypothesis sets is said to be $\beta$-uniformly stable if for any $S\simeq S'$ in $\zcal^n$ and any $w \in \wcal_S$, if there exists $w'\in \wcal_{S'}$ such that:
+In the context of worst-case generalization bounds, where $\mathcal{W}_{S,U}$ is a set (i.e., not a singleton), one needs to specify the stability of the entire set $\mathcal{W}_{S,U}$.
+To address this issue, a first step was taken by \citep{foster2019hypothesis}, who introduced the following notion of hypothesis set stability.

-\end{definition} Note that the classical algorithmic stability (as described in \cite{hardt2016train} for instance) is a particular case of \Cref{def:foster-stability}.
-The correctness of this assumption in several settings was studied in \cite{foster2019hypothesis}, such as strongly convex optimization.
-In \Cref{sec:theoretical-results}, we will extend this condition to noisy algorithms.

-In the context of topological generalization bounds, a different stability assumption was already used in \cite{dupuis2023generalization} to obtain generalization bounds with slightly simpler information-theoretic terms, but without removing the need for such terms.
-The main technical novelty of our study is to exploit stability to prove IT-free topological generalization bounds, as we present in the next section.